 "The Joni Mitchell of the medicine music world" ~ Adrian Freedman

 My musical journey began at the age of 19.
 Disillusioned with the Cambridge teenage world of schooling and partying, I bought a ticket to India, emerged from Calcutta airport to the heat, the smells of spice and rubbish, the traffic mayhem and was enraptured.
-After 3 weeks of walking the city, I booked myself into a Vipassana retreat in Bodhgaya.
+After 3 weeks of walking the city, I booked myself into a Vipassana retreat.
 I emerged after 10 days of silence, shaved my head and soft as a baby, I travelled to Varanasi, threw myself into yoga and bought a guitar.

-I met a beautiful singer, Katya Moslehner, who was studying classical Indian music in Varanasi and together we travelled to an uninhabited Andaman Island and spent our days bathing in the ocean, gazing at the milky way and singing with her shruti box.
-It was the first time I had explored my voice or come to know singing as meditation.
-We parted ways and I found myself alone again travelling to North India.
-Having been so saturated in the heat and headiness of the India I had come to love, this last part of my journey brought up some deep and familiar feelings of loneliness.
+We parted ways and I found myself alone again travelling North.
+Having been so saturated in the heat and headiness of the India I had come to love, this last part of my journey brought up some deep feelings of loneliness.
 My guitar became my loyal companion.
-I’d hide myself away in concrete guesthouse rooms and tentatively pick out the chords and (quietly quietly) sing.
+I’d hide myself away in concrete guesthouse rooms and tentatively pick chords and (quietly quietly) sing.

 That time came around after hearing about such a thing as plant medicine ceremonies.
-I returned to the UK and, armed with my guitar and a small bag of clothes, I took a train from Cambridge down to Penzance and stepped into a whole new chapter of my life.
+I returned to the UK and, armed with my guitar and a small bag of clothes, I took a train to Penzance and stepped into a whole new chapter of my life.
 The plants showed me a path on which I could gather up the many fragmented parts of my youth and become whole.
 I followed the medicine path to Japan, Spain, Italy, Austria, and with my new husband, to South America to deepen our study of the plants and the healing power of song.
 Together, we crewed on a four-man sailing boat across the Atlantic and it was under the wide starry skies that I began to hear my own songs.

 This trip was a profound time of rebirth for me and I returned in 2011 to begin a new life in West Wales and become a mother for the first time.
 It is impossible to convey the depth and scale of the changes that parenting brings but the subsequent 12 years of raising 2 children and establishing a home have been an intense process of unmaking and remaking my relationship with music and its mysterious source.
 Having landed back where we started, in South Devon where we remain today, I have finally entered into a period of more time and space in which I can start recording my music.